verseles/xpm/README.md

 # xpm - uniX Package Manager

 ## What is xpm?
 XPM is a package manager for unix systems like Linux, BSD, MacOS, etc. It can be a wrapper for native package managers or a package manager itself by using its way of installing packages.
+For the list of packages available, see [xpm-popular](https://github.com/vrseles/xpm-popular).

 ### Our key values